Antimalarial Drug Therapeutic Efficacy Study

-Malaria, caused by the protozoan parasite genus Plasmodium, has long been one of the most medically important parasitic diseases in the Greater Mekong Sub-region (GMS) including Lao PDR.
-Nevertheless, morbidity and mortality of malaria have significantly decreased in the GMS over the last decade due to extensive efforts by the governments, partners and international organizations, such as World Health Organization, Global Fund, Bill & Melinda Gates Foundation .
+Malaria caused by the protozoan parasite genus Plasmodium has been one of the medically important parasitic diseases in the Greater Mekong Sub-region (GMS) including Lao PDR.
+The morbidity and mortality of malaria have significantly decreased in the GMS over the last decade due to extensive efforts by the governments, partners and organizations, such as World Health Organization, Global Fund, Bill & Melinda Gates Foundation .
 The Lao Ministry of Health adopted an ambitious goal to eliminate Plasmodium falciparum malaria by 2025 and all forms of human malaria by 2030.
-Artemisinin-based combination therapy (ACT) has been used for malaria treatment worldwide.
-In Lao PDR, Coartem (artemether-lumefantrine), one of the ACTs, has been used for the treatment of P. falciparum malaria since 2004.
+Recently, artemisinin-based combination therapy (ACT) has been used for malaria treatment worldwide.
+In Lao PDR, Coartem (artemether-lumefantrine), one of the ACTs has been used for the treatment of P. falciparum malaria since 2004.
 However, clinical artemisinin resistance (or delayed parasite clearance) in P. falciparum was first reported in Pailin, the western part of Cambodia in 2009 and gradually spread or emerged in the neighboring countries, which is a serious threat for malaria control and elimination in the GMS and globally.

-The objective of this study is to collect blood samples (living Plasmodium falciparum) from malaria patients in the field for laboratory analysis to identify and map resistant markers in the artemisinin partner drug, lumefantrine that is currently used in Lao PDR and many African countries for the first-line treatment of malaria.
-The main role of the Lao-Japan Parasitology Lab, IPL in this study is to preserve the sample of P. falciparum in liquid nitrogen in collaboration with CMPE and the local healthcare facilities in the study sites.
+The objective of this study is to collect blood samples (living P. falciparum) from malaria patients in the field for laboratory analysis to identify and map resistant markers in the artemisinin partner drug, lumefantrine that is currently used in Lao PDR and many African countries for the first line treatment of malaria.
+A role of the Lao-Japan Parasitology Lab in IPL in this study is to preserve the sample of P. falciparum in liquid nitrogen in a collaboration with CMPE, the Ministry of Health and the local healthcare facilities in the study sites.
 The laboratory analysis will be conducted at Institut Pasteur du Cambodia (IPC).

-The study sites of this project are at public hospitals (provincial hospitals and district hospitals) in malaria-endemic areas in Savannakhet, Salavan and Champasak provinces in 2019-2020 and Savannakhet, Sekong and Attapeu provinces in 2021-2022.
-Live P. falciparum samples are collected from malaria patients who participated in this study.
-The collected samples (approximately 2mL of fresh blood sample in EDTA tube) are sent by public bus in a Thermos bottle with ice water to IPL and red blood cells are preserved in liquid nitrogen with a freezing solution.
+The study sites of this project are at public hospitals (provincial hospitals and district hospitals) in malaria endemic areas in Savannakhet, Salavan and Champasak provinces.
+Live P. falciparum samples are collected from malaria patients who participated in this study in Savannakhet, Salavan and Champasak provinces.
+The collected samples (approximately 2mL of the fresh blood sample in EDTA tube) are sent by public bus in a thermos bottle with ice water to IPL and red blood cells are preserved in liquid nitrogen with a freezing solution.
 The live P. falciparum samples will be sent to IPC with dry shippers (special liquid nitrogen tanks) at the end of the project by air or land.
 Ethical clearance for this study was obtained by CMPE.

 Results and future plan

-In 2019, a total of 50 samples (47 samples: Savannakhet; 3 samples: Salavan) was collected in this study and the red blood cells were stored in the liquid nitrogen tanks.
-In 2020, 29 samples (26 samples: Savannakhet; 3 samples: Salavan) were collected.
-In 2021, 8 samples were collected in Attapeu.
+A total of 74 samples (69 samples: Savannakhet; 5 samples: Salavan) was collected in this study and the red blood cells were stored in the liquid nitrogen tanks (Table 3).
 Serum samples and the remaining red blood cells were preserved in a freezer (-30oC) and filter paper, respectively.
-Currently, it is impossible to send the frozen live P. falciparum samples to IPC because no airline or courier company that accepts frozen samples is available between Lao PDR and Cambodia due to the COVID-19 pandemic.
+Currently, it is impossible to send the frozenlive P. falciparum samples to IPC because no airline or courier company that accepts frozen sample is available between Lao PDR and Cambodia due to the pandemic of COVID-19.
 The land border is also currently closed.

-This study is financially supported by World Health Organization
+This study is financially supported by World Health Organization, Western Pacific Regional Office.

 1. World Health Organization, World Malaria Report 2019, Geneva: World Health Organization, 2019.